esuteau/car_traffic_sign_classifier/writeup_template.md

 My final model results were:
-* training set accuracy of ?
-(Did not save the training set accuracy)
+* training set accuracy of 100%
-* validation set accuracy of 0.959
+* validation set accuracy of 96.2%
-* test set accuracy of 0.94
+* test set accuracy of 94.2%

 ###Test a Model on New Images